AOC’s brand was groundbreaking. Now it’s inspiring copycats around the world

 One thing is clear—a look that used to signify a single candidate now has a bigger story to tell.
 It’s come to represent a political point of view.
 “My friend sent me [an example of similar branding] and said our studio had created a language for grassroots candidates,” says Starrett.
 “That I think was the kindest and best way to look at it, that we played a role in creating a shorthand for what I would consider an atypical candidate—people who are deciding to run that traditionally didn’t feel invited into the process.”

-Starrett notes that some similarities could be chance, and says he has no intention of thwarting the production of lookalikes.
+Starrett notes that some similarities could be chance, and says he has no intention of thwarting the production of look-alikes.
 “That’s the thing we’re most proud to have contributed to—inviting more voices into the process of civic engagement,” says Starrett.
 There’s that old cliché—imitation is the sincerest form of flattery.
-No matter what happens to these candidates in November, one thing is clear.
-Progressives consider the AOC brand a winning ticket.
+No matter what happens to these candidates in November, one thing is clear: Progressives consider the AOC brand a winning ticket.